 Many travel bloggers that travel have often quit their careers to travel the world.
 They have been able to make a lot of money after long hard commitment to blogging about their travel experiences, giving expert travel advice and networking with many companies and bloggers to support their blogging business.
 However, what if blogging isn’t the career for you?
 What if you want to travel the world and still keep your career in your hometown?
 Traveling can be somewhat of a drug in, which you start and may never want to stop and when you do, your withdrawal can be hard to overcome in a work environment.
-Here are some of the tips for being able to travel and keep your job at home.
+Here are some of the tips for being able to not choose between career or travel.

-Sure we all wish to have that nomadic lifestyle that allows us to wander and explore the world and be free from jobs that tie us down.
+Sure we all wish to have that nomadic lifestyle that allows us to wander and explore the world.
+We want to be free from jobs that tie us down.
 Sometimes that path is not feasible for those that may have a family or people that need to put time into their careers in order to gain work experience or those that want to plan their future with their husband, family and/or retirement.
-It is never too late to start traveling in life, but the most important thing is to know that traveling is a priority on your list.
+It is never too late to start traveling in life, but the most important thing is to know that travel is your priority.

 Finally, if you happen to be retired, take this time to enjoy your life.
 Do the things you love and make sure you make it count.
-You have made it this far in life, this is your time to spend time with people you care about, go to places on your long bucket list, and a great way to spend quality time on yourself in which maybe you weren’t able to because of family or other responsibilities.
+You have made it this far in life, this is your time to spend time with people you care about.
+Take this chance to go to places on your long bucket list.
+Traveling is a great way to spend quality time on yourself in which maybe you weren’t able to because of family or other responsibilities.

-Whatever you decide to do, never choose between travel and work, always choose BOTH!
+Whatever you decide to do, never choose between career or travel, always choose BOTH!